-The cruel and/or inhumane treatment of dogs by any musher or handler as determined by the Race Officials is strictly prohibited.
-The Race Marshal, or judges in consultation with a veterinarian will have absolute determination regarding cruel or inhumane treatment of dogs.
+- 1. The cruel and/or inhumane treatment of dogs by any musher or handler as determined by the Race Officials is strictly prohibited.
+The Race Marshal or judges in consultation with a veterinarian will have absolute determination regarding cruel or inhumane treatment of dogs.
 Cruel or inhumane treatment involves any action or inaction which causes preventable pain or suffering to a dog.
 Beating or abuse of a dog must be distinguished from cuffing or appropriate discipline of a dog.
 No whips will be allowed.
 The following kinds of force will be cause for immediate disqualification: kicking a dog; striking a dog with a rigid object; beating of a dog in any form, including picking up and throwing a dog to the ground.
-Any abuse or mistreatment of dogs, including unacceptable or unnecessary hard punishment, and excessive screaming and yelling at the dogs is prohibited.

-- 2. In the event a team gets away from the musher, it will not be disqualified if the musher regains control provided they have not left the racecourse. - a.
+Any abuse or mistreatment of dogs, including unacceptable or unnecessary hard punishment, and excessive screaming and yelling at the dogs, is prohibited. - 2.
+In the event a team gets away from the musher, it will not be disqualified if the musher regains control provided they have not left the racecourse. - a.
 If the team and the musher have left the racecourse, they must re-enter the course at the point they left it. - 3.
 All dogs on a team must be in harness and attached to the sled. - a.
 No loose leaders will be permitted. - b.
 A musher must make every effort to secure a dog which becomes loose accidentally. - c.
 Dogs not in the team gangline must be restrained in the sled basket at all times during the course of the race. - 4.
-It is the musher's responsibility to check for traffic at road crossings on the racecourse. a.
+It is the musher's responsibility to check for traffic at road crossings on the racecourse. - a.
 UP200 will attempt to secure road crossings.
 Toward the end of the race, when teams are spread over a several-hour stretch, it is possible, even likely, that some crossings will be unattended.
 The final safety is the musher's responsibility. - 5.
 Two or more teams may not be tied together except to assist a musher at some single location along the race route. - a.
 Mushers involved in such a situation must notify a race judge at the next checkpoint along the trail. - b.
-No penalty will be assessed if a musher is aiding another race participant in danger for his/her life. - 6.
-A musher may have another team haul their dogs only if they agree and if the musher is hauling two or more dogs already. - 7.
+No penalty will be assessed if a musher is aiding another race participant in danger for their life. - 6.
+A musher may have another team haul their dogs only if they agree and if the musher is already hauling two or more dogs in the sled bag. - 7.
 Expired dogs: See rules 1.E.
 Veterinary Guidelines, section 2.e. - 8.
-Transportation for UP200 dogs dropped at Wetmore and Grand Marais must be arranged by a musher or his/her handler.
-Dogs dropped by Iditarod qualifier mushers at the Wetmore upbound unassisted checkpoint may be delivered by the race organization to the Grand Marais checkpoint to be claimed by the handler or musher, may be transported by another teams' handlers, or may be picked up by the team's handlers at the Wetmore checkpoint after the musher has left.
+Transportation for UP200 dogs dropped at Wetmore and Grand Marais must be arranged by a musher or their handler.
+Dogs dropped by Iditarod qualifier mushers at the Wetmore upbound unassisted checkpoint may be delivered by the race organization to the Grand Marais checkpoint to be claimed by the handler or musher, may be transported by another teams'